phulst/node-tile38/README.md

 ## Custom logger

+This driver does not use a logging library, and logs messages to the console by default.
-You may pass a custom log implementation into the constructor as well.
-The default logger is the console logger.
+However, you may pass a custom log implementation into the constructor.
 Your custom logger must implement the 'log', 'warn' and 'error' functions, all accepting strings.

 ```